If you recently bought some solar powered LED lights, then you must be wondering how long do solar lights last.

 Solar LED Lights’ panels lose their efficiency over time depending on 3 factors: usage, conversion efficiency, and efficiency loss per year.

-For example, a Monocrystalline Solar Panel has a conversion efficiency of around 23.54% and an average output loss of 0.8% a year.
-This means that within 29.3 years, this solar panel will be dead.
+For example, a Monocrystalline Panel has a conversion efficiency of around 23.54% and an average output loss of 0.8% a year.
+This means that within 29.3 years, these solar panels will be dead.

 Generally speaking, most solar panels last between 10-30 years before they become useless.

 B. How Long Do solar lights Batteries Last?

 On average, your outdoor solar lights battery can last about 1-5 years before you need to replace them.